 Having said all that, this was a bloody good match.

 Credit where it’s due, both Evans and Bayley put on a good if not great performance.
 This might have been down to the fact that Bayley is superb and could carry anyone to a half-decent bout but I’m also starting to see signs of improvement from Evans that I didn’t think that I would for a few months yet, let alone over a few weeks.

 Even more surprising was that Evans got the win, and it was clean.

-As Bayley came off the ropes she landed a devastating looking Women’s Right before getting the 1-2-3, and in the process making me wonder if putting the belt on her might not be such a bad idea after all.
+As Bayley came off the ropes she landed a devastating-looking Women’s Right before getting the 1-2-3, and in the process made me wonder if putting the belt on her might not be such a bad idea after all.